ashleyvalentine214/fertility-entrepreneurship-iv-nlsy79/README.md

 - `NLSCYA_TwinPair_Kinship_v1.csv`
   - NLS Children and Young Adults linked child file used to construct the approximate respondent age measure and the exploratory longitudinal childbirth-timing extension.

-The small `.do` value-label file may be included in the repository for transparency if permitted.
-The two large CSV files should be omitted from the public repository unless the instructor gives permission to share them.

 ## Methodology

 The analysis includes: